SultanAyubi360/SeekbarLibrary/README.md

 ---
 ### Step 2

-Include the library as a local library project or add the dependency in your build.gradle.
+Add the dependency in your build.gradle.

 # For groovy DSL